k-sophia/CTF/DoD_Cyber_Sentinel/Web_Security/Secret.txt_Society.md

+Very Easy - 75 points

+No Tools Used

+## Write-Up
 Given a website, the page mentions **robots.txt**.

 Navigated to **robots.txt** to see a mention of **/juchejaguar**, where the flag was located.